27-JayaGupta/ACA-Access_Granted/Devansh_210321_Assignment1/README.md

 # over-the-wire-bandit
-My progress for the over-the-wire-bandit levels
+My progress for the over-the-wire-bandit level
 # Linux Commands

 ## ls
 lists all the contents (visible) in a directory
 ## ls -a